elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-significance-of-the-cingulate-cortex-in-emotion-monitoring.md

 url: /learn/psychology/questions/what-is-the-significance-of-the-cingulate-cortex-in-emotion-monitoring
 score: -1.0
 related_article1:
-    id: 164542
+    id: 164528
-    title: How are memory and learning affected by neurological disorders?
+    title: >-
+        How are basic and advanced emotional processes differentiated in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-memory-and-learning-affected-by-neurological-disorders
+    url: /learn/psychology/questions/how-are-basic-and-advanced-emotional-processes-differentiated-in-the-brain
 related_article2:
-    id: 164540
+    id: 164533
-    title: How do neurotransmitter systems influence emotion regulation and cognitive functions?
+    title: >-
+        What have neuroimaging studies revealed about the correlation between physical and social pain?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-neurotransmitter-systems-influence-emotion-regulation-and-cognitive-functions
+    url: /learn/psychology/questions/what-have-neuroimaging-studies-revealed-about-the-correlation-between-physical-and-social-pain
 related_article3:
+    id: 164541
+    title: >-
+        What is brain plasticity, and how does it facilitate adaptation and learning?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-does-it-facilitate-adaptation-and-learning
+related_article4:
     id: 164528
+    title: >-
-    title: How are basic and advanced emotional processes differentiated in the brain?
+        How are basic and advanced emotional processes differentiated in the brain?
     subject: Psychology
     url: /learn/psychology/questions/how-are-basic-and-advanced-emotional-processes-differentiated-in-the-brain
-related_article4:
-    id: 164525
-    title: How does the orbital cortex contribute to advanced emotional processing?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-the-orbital-cortex-contribute-to-advanced-emotional-processing
 related_article5:
-    id: 164531
+    id: 164541
-    title: What role do mirror neurons play in social and emotional imitation?
+    title: >-
+        What is brain plasticity, and how does it facilitate adaptation and learning?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-do-mirror-neurons-play-in-social-and-emotional-imitation
+    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-does-it-facilitate-adaptation-and-learning
 ---

 &nbsp;